-Career Expert positions (management class) Staff positions (administrative and general class) Technical positions (technical class) Definition of personnel (main roles) People who drive the business, solve problems that arise in operations, and exhibit a high level of performance based on their willingness to take on challenges, advanced expertise, abun- dant knowledge and extensive experi- ence and know-how People who contribute to the busi- ness, take on challenges for their own growth, and take on broad responsi- bilities, especially work that requires expertise, creativity and experience, while aiming to establish a field of expertise People who are in charge of work responsibilities, supervise and nur- ture subordinates, and achieve work objectives People who improve work pro- cesses based on advanced skills, knowledge and experience, and can perform complicated work Training and education Department and section head class: management training Upcoming management assistants: selective training management training choose on their own from a curricu- □ Upcoming management assistants: lum of about 140 courses of varying s Evaluations Employees set targets with their bosses at the start of the year.
+Career Expert positions (management class) Staff positions (administrative and general class) Technical positions (technical class) Definition of personnel (main roles) People who drive the business, solve problems that arise in operations, and exhibit a high level of performance based on their willingness to take on challenges, advanced expertise, abun- dant knowledge and extensive experi- ence and know-how People who contribute to the busi- ness, take on challenges for their own growth, and take on broad responsi- bilities, especially work that requires expertise, creativity and experience, while aiming to establish a field of expertise People who are in charge of work responsibilities, supervise and nur- ture subordinates, and achieve work objectives People who improve work pro- cesses based on advanced skills, knowledge and experience, and can perform complicated work Training and education Department and section head class: management training Upcoming management assistants: selective training All employees: specialized training for specific objectives that employees can choose on their own from a curricu- lum of about 140 courses of varying difficulty and subject matter Future management assistants: selective training Rank-based training to improve tech- nical skills and quickly foster supervi- sors with a particular focus on training in the "5-Gen" principles Evaluations held during the year to evaluate prog a self-evaluation and a review meetin of the year. ses at the start of the year.
+Meetings are ress towards these targets, followed by ig on the achievement status at the end including their performance of processes Executives set targets with their bosses at the start of the year.
 Meetings are held during the year to evaluate progress towards these targets, followed by a self-evaluation and a review meeting on the achievement status at the end of the year.
-Bosses evaluate their subordinates, including their performance of processes and work behavior.
-Executives set targets with their bosses at the start of the year.
-Meetings are held during the year to evaluate progress towards these targets, followed by a self-evaluation and a review meeting on the achievement status at the end of the year.
 Non-executives endeavor to achieve the targets set with their bosses.
 Both executives and non-executives are evaluated comprehensively based not only on the achievements and results, but also on their attitudes, behavior and roles.
 Rotation loyee are reviewed periodically, taking d the employee's preferences, to avoid ork for long periods.
-Ranking (Basis upon which compensation is determined) Six rankings (In addition to the above, advanced specialist grades are set on a fiveranking double track) Moves up in the rankings based on contribution to performance Seven rankings Seven rankings Generation of the rankings based on contribution to performance 11 rankings Moves up in the rankings based on contribution to performance (Some require testing and technical qualifications) Salaries Each ranking has upper and lower limits to its monthly salary.
+Ranking (Basis upon which compensation is determined) Six rankings (In addition to the above, advanced specialist grades are set on a fiveranking double track) Moves up in the rankings based on contribution to performance Seven rankings Seven rankings Reversion of the rankings based on contribution to performance 11 rankings Moves up in the rankings based on contribution to performance (Some require testing and technical qualifications) Salaries Each ranking has upper and lower limit s to its monthly salary.
 Bonuses Bonuses are designed to reflect con- solidated performance and individual performance.
-Retirement benefits Retirement benefits are based on a poi oint system that reflects rank, years of service, and evaluation.
+Bonuses are designed to reflect indivises as standards in annual labor-manage Retirement benefits Retirement benefits are based on a poi nt system that reflects rank, years of ser vice, and evaluation.